auth0/auth0-PHP/UPGRADE.md

 Our version 8 release includes a number of significant improvements:

-- Adoption of [newer PHP language features](https://stitcher.io/blog/new-in-php-74) including typed properties, null coalescing assignment operators, and array spreading.
+- Adoption of [modern PHP language features](https://stitcher.io/blog/new-in-php-74) including typed properties, null coalescing assignment operators, and array spreading.
-- Support for custom [PSR-18](https://www.php-fig.org/psr/psr-18/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) factories for network requests.
+- Support for custom [PSR-18](https://www.php-fig.org/psr/psr-18/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) factories for customizing network requests.
 [PSR-7](https://www.php-fig.org/psr/psr-7/) responses are also now returned throughout the SDK.
-- Refactored codebase offering improved performance and a streamlined API.
+- The codebase has been streamlined, offering a cleaner API and improved performance.
 - [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface#PHP) throughout the SDK, offering simplified usage.
 - Optional auto-pagination of Management API endpoints that support pagination.
 - [PKCE](https://auth0.com/docs/flows/call-your-api-using-the-authorization-code-flow-with-pkce) is now enabled by default.
 - Improved JWT processing and fewer dependencies.

 As is to be expected with a major release, there are breaking changes in this update.
-Please ensure you read this guide thoroughly and prepare your app before upgrading to v8.
+Please ensure you read this guide thoroughly and prepare your app before upgrading to SDK v8.

-### New minimum PHP version: 7.4
+### New minimum PHP version: 7.4 (8.0 preferred)

-v8.0 requires PHP 7.4 or higher.
-8.0 is supported, and its use with this library is preferred and encouraged.
+- SDK v8.0 requires PHP 7.4 or higher.
+PHP 8.0 is supported, and its use with this library is preferred and strongly encouraged.

-🚨 Note: 7.4 will be the final release in PHP's 7.x branch and will exit [supported status](https://www.php.net/supported-versions.php) in November 2022, at which point this library will only support PHP 8+ going forward as well.
+- 7.4 will be the final release in PHP's 7.x branch.
+This SDK will only support PHP 8.0+ after 7.4 leaves [supported status](https://www.php.net/supported-versions.php) in November 2022.
+- We strongly encourage developers to make use of PHP 8.0's new [named arguments language feature](https://stitcher.io/blog/php-8-named-arguments).
+Once 7.4 support ends, we will no longer consider method argument order changes to be a breaking change.

 ### Configuring Auth0 SDK 8.0